 The A.C.
-Clark Library offers library and information literacy instruction, covering content and procedure, for on-campus students, distance learners, staff, faculty, and the community.
+Clark Library offers library and information literacy instruction for on-campus students, distance learners, staff, faculty, and the community.

 Consistent with the A.C.
 Clark Library’s mission, the goal of the Library and Information Literacy Instruction Program, broadly, is to teach patrons how to find and how to use information.

 Some examples of potential library and information literacy instruction sessions are listed below.
-This list is not comprehensive and sometimes two or more topics can be covered in a session.
-Please contact Research and Instruction Services Librarian Patrick Leeport if you would like to know more or discuss how the library instruction program can serve you.
+This list is not comprehensive and sometimes two or more topics can be covered in a session, or multiple sessions can take place to provide more depth to the research process.
+Please contact Research and Instruction Services Librarian Patrick Leeport if you would like to know more or discuss how the library instruction program can serve you and your students.

 - Physical tours of A.C.
 Clark Library

 - Introduction to the library catalog and locating materials held at the library

 - Introduction to online resources and locating scholarly articles

 - In-depth instruction on specific library databases, disciplines, or individual topics

 - Locating pro/con arguments